DasRedcoat/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+- The closure is everything within the {} brackets.
+The function "personalDice" when given a name, will return the function that processes a constant variable called "newRoll" in which a random number (a float between 0 and .99) will be drawn and multiplied by 6. (such as .39 times 6 will be 2.34 and then rounded down "to the floor" to become the whole number 2.
+It will then log in the console the phrase "Tim rolled a 2" because the $ {template literals} will replace the parameters of 'name' and 'newRoll' with the information returned from the function's process.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+-Dan's roll of the dice could return a different number because it has the mathmatical method of .random being used.
+His name however will always bee the same.

 c.
 What is the lexical scope of `newRoll`?
+- newRoll's lexical scope will reach within the larger function of putting all of the rolls on a scoreboard if that were to be built in.
+If we were to have Dan and Zoe roll 10 times each and track all of the data in the array, the results of newRoll would be in the array. if that array were to be used to find their average, you could say that the data of newRoll has a lexical scope of reaching into the function that creates the averageRoll function, since it draws data from within the closure of the newRoll function.

 ### Task 3 - Stretch Goals